Joseph Keller: Awards and honors

 In 2012 he became a fellow of the American Mathematical Society.

 Personal life

 Keller's second wife, Alice S. Whittemore, started her career as a pure mathematician but shifted her interests to epidemiology and biostatistics.

-Keller had a brother who was also a mathematician, Herbert B. Keller, who studied numerical analysis, scientific computing, bifurcation theory, path following and homotopy methods, and computational fluid dynamics.
+Keller had a brother who was also a mathematician, Herbert B. Keller, who studied numerical analysis, scientific computing, bifurcation theory, path following and homotopy methods, and computational fluid dynamics; Keller was the co-advisor of his Herbert's PhD thesis.
 Herbert Keller was a professor at Caltech.
 Both brothers contributed to the fields of electromagnetics and fluid dynamics.
-Joseph Keller died in Stanford, California on September 7, 2016 from a recurrence of kidney cancer first diagnosed in 2003.
+Joseph Keller died in Stanford, California on September 7, 2016, from a recurrence of kidney cancer first diagnosed in 2003.